-"All staff have a responsibility to safeguard and promote the welfare of children and adults.
-The post holder will undertake the appropriate level of training and is responsible for ensuring that they understand and work within the safeguarding policies of the organisation"

-b) A definition of the nature of safeguarding supervision a post-holder will receive.
+- a) The following statement that outlines the organisational expectation of the post-holder: - "All staff have a responsibility to safeguard and promote the welfare of children and adults.
+The post holder will undertake the appropriate level of training and is responsible for ensuring that they understand and work within the safeguarding policies of the organisation" - b) A definition of the nature of safeguarding supervision a post-holder will receive.

-All staff, volunteers and trustees are required to attend interview and provide references, as detailed in Immediate Theatre's Recruitment and Selection policy in place that includes explicit reference to safeguarding children.
+All staff, volunteers and trustees are required to attend an interview and provide references, as detailed in Immediate Theatre's Recruitment and Selection policy in place that includes explicit reference to safeguarding children.

-Interviews will always be held face to face, with pre-planned questions.
+Interviews will always be held face to face where possible, where not possible video conferencing will be used not telephone calls.
+Pre-planned question will be used.
 Any gaps in employment, frequent changes in employment, vague statements or unfamiliar qualifications will be examined thoroughly.